 By necessity, our program of webinars took off in 2020, fulfilling a need for regular education and engagement that we could no longer deliver face-to-face.
 The result is a popular ongoing series of monthly webinars, featuring high profile speakers and enabling participation from members and non-members across the country, as well as internationally.

-With face-to-face opportunities for education and networking limited as a result of COVID-19, ANZSOM is offering a program of webinars to help our members stay connected and keep learning.
-All ANZSOM webinars will be made available nationally to members as well as recordings of previous webinars (member-only access).
-Also included in this schedule are webinars offered by AFOEM, which are accessible to ANZSOM members as per the Memorandum of Collaboration between ANZSOM and the RACP.
+All ANZSOM webinar recordings are made available to members on our Online learning modules page (member-only access).
+Also included in our CPD program are webinars offered by AFOEM, which are accessible to ANZSOM members as per the Memorandum of Collaboration between ANZSOM and the RACP.

 Click below for more information about upcoming webinars

 Occupational and Environmental Medicine (OEM) Journal